China–Pakistan relations: Timeline

 1950 – Pakistan becomes the third non-communist country, and first Muslim one, to recognise the People's Republic of China.

 1951 – Beijing and Karachi establish diplomatic relations.

 1956 – Pakistani Prime Minister Huseyn Shaheed Suhrawardy and Chinese Premier Zhou Enlai signing the Treaty of Friendship Between China and Pakistan in Beijing.

 1962 – Sino-Indian War breaks out between China and India.

 1963 – Pakistan cedes the Trans-Karakoram Tract to China, ending border disputes.

 1970 – Pakistan helps the U.S. arrange the 1972 Nixon visit to China.

+1971 – General Abdul Hamid Khan inaugurates the Karakoram Highway, holding an ceremony with Chinese state officials.

 1978 – The Karakoram Highway linking the mountainous Northern Pakistan with Western China officially opens.

 1980s – China and the U.S. provide support through Pakistan to the Afghan guerillas fighting Soviet forces.

 1986 – China and Pakistan reach a comprehensive nuclear co-operation agreement.

 1996 – Chinese President and Communist Party General Secretary Jiang Zemin pays a state visit to Pakistan.

 1999 – A 300-megawatt nuclear power plant, built with Chinese help in Punjab province, is completed.

 2001 – A joint-ventured Chinese-Pakistani tank, the MBT-2000 (Al-Khalid) MBT is completed.

 2002 – The building of the Gwadar deep sea port begins, with China as the primary investor.

 2003 – Pakistan and China signed a $110 million contract for the construction of a housing project on Multan Road in Lahore.

 2006 – China and Pakistan sign a free trade agreement.

 2007 – The Sino-Pakistani joint-ventured multirole fighter aircraft – the JF-17 Thunder (FC-1 Fierce Dragon) is formally rolled out.

 2008 – Pakistan welcomes the Chinese Olympic Torch in an Islamabad sports stadium, under heavy guard amidst security concerns.

 2008 – Pakistan and China agree to build a railway through the Karakoram Highway, in order to link China's rail network to Gwadar Port.

 2008 – The F-22P frigate, comes into service with the Pakistani Navy.

 2009 – The ISI arrest several suspected Uyghur terrorists seeking refuge in Pakistan.

 2010 – Pakistan and China conduct a joint anti-terrorism drill.

 2010 – China donates $250 million to flood-struck Pakistan and sends 4 military rescue helicopters to assist in rescue operations.

 2010 – Chinese Premier Wen Jiabao visits Pakistan.
 More than 30 billion dollars' worth of deals were signed.

 2011 – Pakistan is expected to buy air-to-air SD 10 missiles from China for its 250 JF-17 thunder fighter fleet.

 2013 – Management of Gwadar Port is handed over to state-run Chinese Overseas Port Holdings after previously being managed by Singapore's PSA International, and it has become a matter of great concern for India.